 - Battery (Cordless) – Moderate Power | Lightweight | Short Run-time

 - Top Battery Cordless Powered Weed Wackers

 - Electric (Corded) – High-Powered | Moderate Weight | Unlimited Run-time

-Trimming the weeds and growth around your property can be an arduous task unless you have the right tool for the job.
-A weed wacker does the trick and there are three types from which to choose.
-This article provides a complete guide on how to choose the right gas vs. battery vs. electric weed wacker.
+Trimming the weeds, grass, and growth around your property can be an arduous task unless you have the right tool for the job.
+A weed wacker does the trick, and there are three types from which to choose.
+This article provides a complete guide on how to choose the right trimmer for your lawn needs: gas vs. battery vs. electric weed wacker.

 A well-trimmed lawn exudes a calming atmosphere to passersby.
 What’s more, it welcomes you home to an orderly, attractive place of peace.
 Unless, of course, all you can think of is the epic battle with your weed wacker that preceded it.